biaslab/ForneyLab.jl/doc/src/introduction.rst

 In the case of our running example, we might be interested in inferring the value of X3 given the noise distributions and (an estimate of) of X1.
 Inference has different meanings in different contexts:

 - Parameter estimation / model fitting / system identification: inferring parameter values from data.
-- State estimation: inferring (hidden) states of a system from data.
+- State estimation: inferring (hidden) state variables of a system from data.
 - Prediction: inferring future data (from past data and/or parameter values).
-- Smoothing: inferring past data (from future data and/or parameter values).
+- Smoothing: inferring data points from other data and/or parameters.

 Inference in a FFG can mean any of the above, depending on which variables (edges) are fixed and which ones are inferred.
 Inference in a FFG can often be implemented efficiently by a message passing algorithm.
 ForneyLab provides a framework to: